-Over a period of 12 months, one of our publishing partners recovered nearly $135K using Recurly.
+As mentioned above, over a period of 12 months, one of our publishing partners recovered nearly $135K in subscription revenue using Recurly.
 On average, this represents nearly 5% of their total billings before refunds each month.

 Another example is a publishing partner who switched from Authorize.net to CDS Global and saw retention rates jump from 48% to 63%, because authorize.net had no recovery program.
 After the switch to CDS, which has features similar to Recurly’s recovery program, they saw a 27% increase in renewals.